Monodromy and Dulac's Problem for Piecewise analytical planar vector fields: Introduction

 As far as we know, there is no systematic study of monodromic singular points of piecewise analytical planar vector fields belonging to $\Sigma$.
 We call these points $\Sigma$-monodromic singular points.
 In fact, the concept of monodromy is not formalized for these types of vector fields.
 The few works that deal with this topic study the so-called ``pseudo focus" or ``sewed focus" (see \cite{CGP, F}).
 In the literature, four types of pseudo focus $p\in\Sigma$ of piecewise analytical planar vector fields $X=(X^+, X^-)$ are treated. \begin{itemize} \item[(i)] {\it Focus-Focus type}: both systems $X^+$ and $X^-$ have a singular point at $p$ with eigenvalues $\lambda\in\mathbb{C} \setminus \mathbb{R}$ and their solutions turn around $p$ counterclockwise or clockwise sense. \item[(ii)] {\it Focus-Parabolic} (resp. {\it Parabolic-Focus}) : $X^+$ (resp. $X^-$) has a singular point of focus type at p (i.e. $X^+$ has a singular point at $p$ with eigenvalues $\lambda\in\mathbb{C} \setminus \mathbb{R}$) while the solutions of $X^-$ (resp. $X^+$) have a parabolic contact (i.e. a second order contact point) with $\Sigma$ at p, the solution by $p$ is locally contained in $\Sigma^+$ (resp. $\Sigma^-$). \item[(iii)] {\it Parabolic-Parabolic}: the solutions of both systems have a parabolic contact at $p$ with $\Sigma$ in such a way that the flow of $X$ turns around p. \end{itemize}

 In \cite{CGP} the authors introduce techniques that make it possible to study the stability of the monodromic singular points described in the statements (i), (ii), and (iii).
 Moreover, they obtain general expressions for the first three Lyapunov constants for these points and generate limit cycles for some concrete examples.
+In 2021, in the work \cite{NS2021}, the authors consider the case Parabolic-Parabolic having folds with contact order greater or equal to two.
+We observe that the results about analyticity of the return maps in \cite{CGP} and \cite{NS2021} are contained in our work.
+We remark that our approach is distinct of \cite{NS2021} and the results were obtained in an independent way.
 Bifurcations of limit cycles from the pseudo focus, defined above, were studied in several papers; see for example \cite{ BPT, F, FPT, HZ, MT, ZKB}.
 The Center-Focus Problem for piecewise linear systems is solved in \cite{HZ}.
 Other papers that deal with the Center-Focus Problem for particular families of piecewise planar vector fields with a pseudo focus are \cite{BPT, P}.

 We work with two problems.
 The first one is the characterization of the $\Sigma$-monodromic singular points to piecewise analytical planar vector fields.
 The last one is Dulac's problem restricted to piecewise analytical planar vector fields, i.e., the existence of a neighborhood of the $\Sigma$-monodromic singular point (whenever possible) ``free of limit cycles".
 As far as we know, the unique work that studies Dulac's problem for piecewise analytical planar vector fields is \cite{AJMT}.
 In this paper, the authors consider polycycles whose the singular points outside $\Sigma$ are hyperbolic saddles.
 The singular points on $\Sigma$ are either hyperbolic saddles or regular points or fold points of order $2$ from each side of $\Sigma$.
 They prove that this type of polycycle does not have limit cycles accumulating onto it.